-Success - İzmir Coastal Re-development
+Success - İzmir Coastal Re-development:

-İzmir's perennial problem of seawater charge and flooding on the coastal strip has been successfully solved through the Izmir Coastal Development project, allowing for the possibility of connecting the totality of Izmir bay, cycle and pedestrian routes as well as solving the long-lasting drainage problematic.
+İzmir's perennial problem of seawater charge and flooding on the coastal strip has been successfully solved through the Izmir Coastal Development project, allowing for the possibility of connecting the totality of Izmir bay, cycle and pedestrian routes as well as solving the long-lasting drainage problem.

-Success - Meles Delta development
+Success - Meles Delta development:

 The Meles Delta is one of the most prominent of Izmir's urban waterways.
-The water in the riverbed is stagnant and also contained industrial waste water streams causing serious hygiene and putrid smell problems.
-The complete overhaul of the delta and stopping of industrial waste water charging has restored the waterway to its natural state and is used a recreational park at the moment.
+The water in the riverbed is stagnant and contained industrial wastewater streams causing serious hygiene and putrid smell problems.
+The complete overhaul of the delta and stopping of industrial wastewater charging has restored the waterway to its natural state and is used as a recreational park at the moment.